 For primary Addison's, the most commonly used drug is Florinef (fludrocortisone).
-As well, there is an injectable medication called DOCP (Percorten V) that is given under the skin every 25 days.
+There is also an injectable medication called DOCP (Percorten V) that is given under the skin every 25 days.
 This drug works primarily to regulate electrolytes, so in addition to regular injections of Percorten, hormone replacement is required.

 In cases of secondary or atypical Addison's disease, only glucocorticoid replacement (e.g. Prednisone) is needed.

-While natural remedies cannot regenerate the adrenal glands, proper use of natural supplements and herbs can dramatically slow down the progression of Addisons disease in dogs.
+While natural remedies cannot regenerate the adrenal glands, proper use of supplements and herbs can dramatically slow down the progression of Addison's disease in dogs.
 The key is to provide suitable nutrients to maintain a healthy body and a strong immune system.

 In particular, the following herbs and supplements are beneficial:

-Immune-boosting herbs such as garlic, echinacea, and astragalus are also essential to strengthen the dog's immunity.
+Immune-boosting herbs such as oregano, turmeric, and astragalus are also essential to strengthen the dog's immunity.

-This supplement contains herbs (such as garlic, spirulina, nettle, dandelion) as well as EFA-rich flaxseed, vitamins and minerals which are all beneficial for strengthening a dog's adrenal functions, immune system, and overall general health.
+This supplement contains herbs (such as parsley, spirulina, alfalfa, turmeric) as well as EFA-rich flaxseed, vitamins and minerals which are all beneficial for strengthening a dog's adrenal functions, immune system, and overall general health.